 Don’t Use the Same Password for Accounts

 This is something you need to get into the habit of doing and why using a password manager is a good idea.
-Whilst using the same username and passwords is convenient for the end user to move in and out of accounts, this is not good security practice.
+Whilst using the same username and password is convenient for the end user to move in and out of accounts, this is not good security practice.

 If one account becomes compromised, this will make all of your other accounts compromised too.